startin-blox/djangoldp/README.md

 Now when an instance of `MyModel` is saved, its `author_user` property will be set to the **profile** of the authenticated user.

-## permissions
+### permissions_classes

+This allows you to add permissions for anonymous, logged in user, author ... in the url:
+By default `LDPPermissions` is used.
+Specific permissin classes can be developed to fit special needs.

+For developing custom permissions classes using `LDPPermissions`, please see the DjangoLDP [guide on permisssions](https://git.startinblox.com/djangoldp-packages/djangoldp/wikis/guides/custom-permissions)

 Django-Guardian is used by default to support object-level permissions.
 Custom permissions can be added to your model using this attribute.
 See the [Django-Guardian documentation](https://django-guardian.readthedocs.io/en/stable/userguide/assign.html) for more information

-## permissions_classes

-This allows you to add permissions for anonymous, logged in user, author ... in the url:
-By default `LDPPermissions` is used.
-Specific permissin classes can be developed to fit special needs.

-## anonymous_perms, user_perms, owner_perms
+### anonymous_perms, user_perms, owner_perms

 Those allow you to set permissions from your model's meta.